Data-pageup/AI-Automation-n8n/README.md

 ## ⚠️ Disclaimer

-These workflows are experimental projects built for learning, experimentation, and practical AI automation.

-**AI-generated research and recommendations should be independently verified** before being used for important decisions.
-Don't let the robots make your life choices for you. 🤖
+ Don't let the robots make your life choices for you.
+We are more than that .

 ---